Dry Needling vs Acupuncture: What’s the Difference?

 Upon graduation, the candidate must pass national board examinations administered by the National Certification Commission for Acupuncture and Oriental Medicine, complete an independent Clean Needle Technique certification, and meet state-specific medical licensing requirements before treating a patient unsupervised.

-The Patient Safety Consequences
+The Patient Safety Picture

 Treating the Muscle vs Treating the Person

 Dry needling is a narrow mechanical intervention.
 It targets myofascial trigger points, the localized bands of muscle tension that produce referred pain patterns.
 The clinical reasoning begins and ends with the local muscle fiber.
 If the tissue feels tight, the needle is inserted into the knot.
-If the trigger point releases, the intervention is deemed successful.
+If the trigger point releases, the intervention is considered successful.

 The Questions Every Patient Should Ask

 If a provider is about to insert a needle into your body, you have the right to informed consent.
-The following questions are reasonable to ask before any needle insertion:
+The following questions are reasonable to ask before any needle insertion.

 • What is your training in the anatomy of this specific region, including cadaver work?
-Licensed acupuncturists have completed extensive laboratory anatomy training.
+Licensed acupuncturists have completed laboratory anatomy training.
 A dry needling certificate holder may have completed only a weekend review.

 • Are you certified by an independent national board specifically for needling practice?
 Licensed acupuncturists are certified by the National Certification Commission for Acupuncture and Oriental Medicine.
-Dry needling certificates are issued by private continuing education companies with significantly less standardization.
+Dry needling certificates are issued by private continuing education companies with less standardization.

 • What is your primary scope of practice regarding the needle?
 For an acupuncturist, needling is the primary profession.
-For a physical therapist, dry needling is an add-on modality to standard rehabilitation protocols.
+For a physical therapist, dry needling is an add-on to standard rehabilitation protocols.

 Choosing the Right Practitioner

 If you are considering needling therapy for persistent pain, tension, or chronic injury, who is holding the needle matters as much as whether the needle should be inserted at all.
 A licensed acupuncturist offers the clinical depth, the diagnostic framework, and the safety record that comes from a profession built around needling as its primary clinical practice.
+The full picture of what the practice offers is in Acupuncture, Cupping & Lifestyle Coaching.

 Reach out to Above and Beyond Acupuncture on North Frank Lloyd Wright Boulevard in Scottsdale to schedule a consultation and experience what treatment looks like when the practitioner holding the needle has spent years training specifically to do so.